jeremysrand/Apple2GSBuildPipeline/README.md

    1. Install [Xcode from Apple](https://itunes.apple.com/us/app/xcode/id497799835?mt=12&uo=4).
 Xcode is generally the most popular app in the Mac App Store in the "Developer Tools" category.
 Xcode is free and you do not need to be a registered Apple developer to download and use it, especially if you are building Apple II programs.
    2. You need to have Orca/C or Orca/M.  If you have purchased these development tools for the Apple IIgs in the past, you should be able to use what you have.
 If you don't have access to these tools, Juiced.GS sells all of the tools as [Opus II: The Software](https://juiced.gs/store/opus-ii-software/) from their store for a reasonable price.
    3. You also need [Golden Gate](https://juiced.gs/store/golden-gate/) which is also available for a reasonable price from the Juiced.GS store.
 Golden Gate allows the Orca tools to execute from a modern Mac (or Windows and Linux system also).
 Follow the installation instructions for Golden Gate.
    4. Install [FUSE for macOS](https://osxfuse.github.io).
 FUSE is required for ProFuse which you will install next.
-At the moment, v3.6.3 is the latest and works well in my testing.
    5. Install ProFUSE.
 It is distributed with Golden Gate.
 When you purchase Golden Gate, you should be given access to a GitLab repository.
 Among the projects there is ProFUSE which allows your Mac to mount ProDOS volumes.
 This is used by the build environment to create the bootable disk images.
-   5. Install the [Apple IIgs project template](https://github.com/jeremysrand/Apple2GSBuildPipeline/releases/download/1.2/Apple2GSXcodeTemplate.pkg).
+   5. Install the [Apple IIgs project template](https://github.com/jeremysrand/Apple2GSBuildPipeline/releases/download/2.0/Apple2GSXcodeTemplate.pkg).
 Note that the next time you launch Xcode, you will be asked whether to load the OrcaM.ideplugin.
 This is part of the project template and will provide better syntax highlighting for assembly and resource files.
 Select the "Load Bundle" option in the dialog that Xcode shows you.
    6. Install and setup the [GSPlus](https://apple2.gs/plus/) emulator or the [GSPort](http://gsport.sourceforge.net) emulator.
 Either should work.
 No matter which you choose, make sure you put a copy of your Apple //gs' ROM into a file called ~/Library/GSPort/ROM (where ~ represents your user's home directory).
 Unfortunately, the Finder by default hides the Library folder from you so the easiest way to accomplish this is probably from the Terminal.